jurgenwigg/py3S60/newcore/Doc/library/sys.rst

 .. function:: getfilesystemencoding()

-   Get the :term:`filesystem encoding <filesystem encoding and error handler>`: the encoding used with the :term:`filesystem error handler <filesystem encoding and error handler>` to convert between Unicode filenames and bytes filenames.
-The filesystem error handler is returned from :func:`getfilesystemencoding`.
+   Return the name of the encoding used to convert between Unicode filenames and bytes filenames.
 For best compatibility, str should be used for filenames in all cases, although representing filenames as bytes is also supported.
 Functions accepting or returning filenames should support either str or bytes and internally convert to the system's preferred representation.

+   This encoding is always ASCII-compatible.

    :func:`os.fsencode` and :func:`os.fsdecode` should be used to ensure that the correct encoding and errors mode are used.

-   The :term:`filesystem encoding and error handler` are configured at Python startup by the :c:func:`PyConfig_Read` function: see :c:member:`~PyConfig.filesystem_encoding` and :c:member:`~PyConfig.filesystem_errors` members of :c:type:`PyConfig`.
+   * In the UTF-8 mode, the encoding is ``utf-8`` on any platform.

+   * On macOS, the encoding is ``'utf-8'``.

+   * On Unix, the encoding is the locale encoding.

+   * On Windows, the encoding may be ``'utf-8'`` or ``'mbcs'``, depending on user configuration.

+   * On Android, the encoding is ``'utf-8'``.

+   * On VxWorks, the encoding is ``'utf-8'``.

    .. versionchanged:: 3.2
       :func:`getfilesystemencoding` result cannot be ``None`` anymore.